SHORE POWER CORD SAFETY

 Please consider the following:

 It is important to use shore power cords approved for marine applications.
 Unapproved cords are dangerous and should not be used.

 Each shore power cord must be tested and tagged annually by a licensed electrician.

 Always inspect for damage to the cable or outer cover and fittings.
-Replace immediately to avoid any stray current or possibility of electric shock.
+Replace it immediately to avoid any stray current or possibility of electric shock.

 Note: Stray electrical current in the water is dangerous.
 People or pets falling in or swimming in a marina near a stray current will most likely die of electric shock or drowning.
 Stray current is invisible and deadly.